tintildev/Learn_Java/Basics/TimeProject/README.md

 # Time
 This is a first project to get an overview of Time in Java.
-We add values to the ArrayList, delete values and let's display them.

 ## Goals
 - Learn Java